2i2c-org/docs/about/service-objectives.md

 Our ability to meet these objectives will depend on the times they are reported relative to the working hours of our support team.

 - We will triage and respond to Incidents within 8 working hours **at most**.
 We will on average respond to Incidents within **2 working hours**.
-- We will prioritize resolving Inicdents over any other Change requests.
+- We will prioritize resolving Incidents over any other Change requests.
 - For major or complex outages, we will re-direct capacity on our engineering team to resolve them.

 ### Change and Guidance Request support objectives